Electrical safety certificate for landlords what’s involved?

 - 10-year or change of occupancy: domestic test

 So hopefully you now have a better understanding of what is involved in gaining an electrical safety certificate for landlords.
 However, your property requirements may be complicated possibly involving electrical works for new builds or commercial properties.
 You may want to talk through your requirement we fully understand and our team is always happy to discuss and advise on your requirements.
 It’s important that you select a competent and approved electrical contractor to carry out your electrical works.
+If you are a property manager with a large portfolio of tenanted properties that require EICR then we can help see our case study on our social housing contracts requiring 1000’s of EICR tests each month.
 You can call us on 0800 0213 264 or contact us here

 - EICR – Electrical Installation Condition Report.
 Formerly called a Periodic Inspection Report (or PIR).
 A report to establish the overall condition of all the electrics in a building, stating whether it is satisfactory for continued use and detailing any work that might need to be done.